mliew21396/remote-work-u3/week-8/6-cheatsheet.md

  - Your own awesome topic!

 ## Release 1: Wireframe
 Create a wireframe for your cheat sheet.
 You can do it on paper or using a wireframing tool.
-Take an picture/ sreen shot of your wireframe and upload it into this directory.
+Take an picture/screen shot of your wireframe and upload it into this directory.

 ## Release 2: Create a template
 Create a new file in your github.io repository called `cheatsheet.html`